Roderick Easdale nominates his pick of the best golf courses in Britain and Ireland, with some help from the great and the good of the game.

 Best for: An Irish welcome

-George O’Grady, chief executive of the European Tour, nominates the Dunluce Course at Royal Portrush ‘simply because it has it all.
+George O’Grady, former chief executive of the European Tour, nominates the Dunluce Course at Royal Portrush ‘simply because it has it all.
 It is a tremendous test of golf with some of the most beautiful views imaginable across the Atlantic as your eyes sweep round from the Donegal hills in the west to the Skerries in the east.
 The bracing sea air gives you an appetite for lunch and the wonderful Irish hospitality in the clubhouse’.

 West Sussex, Pulborough